AMbioinformatics/Host4Phage/README.md

 # Host4Phage
 Host4Phage is tool to type bacterial hosts for phages on the basis of genomic sequences of bacteriophages and bacteria.
 Host4Phage uses bacterial CRISPR-Cas system for this purpose.
-The tool supports multithreading computing.
+The tool supports multithreading.

 ## 1. Tools used by Host4phage
 Host4phage uses other available tools: <br>